aryathemes/arya-license-manager/arya-license-manager/readme.txt

 Arya License Manager integrates with WooCommerce to simplify the creation and management of software licenses.

+* Create and manage Perpetual and On-demand software licenses
 * Limit the licenses per activations
 * Product variable and price variations support
+* Security credentials to authenticate and authorize your API requests

 == Installation ==